 Brave is an independent, privacy focussed browser launched in 2015.
 It’s available on both desktop and mobile, and here’s what makes it special:

-Firefox is another excellent browser that has been around for years (yet only hold 3.6% share of the browser market in the UK).
-Developed by non-profit organisation Mozilla, it:
+Firefox is another excellent browser that has been around for years (yet only holds 3% share of the browser market in the UK).
+Developed by non-profit organisation Mozilla, Firefox:

-- Has an extension to open Facebook in a private container to stop it accessing your browsing data, and also
+- has an extension to open Facebook in a private container to stop it accessing your browsing data,

 In my case, I use Brave for general browsing.
-If I need to access my Google Account for work, I’ll do that separately in Chrome.
+If I need to access my Google account for work, I’ll do that separately in Safari.
 When I’m building websites, I normally preview them in Firefox!